deis/example-ruby-sinatra/README.md

 ## Update your Application

-As you make changes to your application or deployment automation:
+As you make changes to your application or deployment code:

 1. **Push** the code to GitHub
 2. **Deploy** the environment

-OpDemand will use the latest deployment automation to update configuration, pull down source code from GitHub, install dependencies, re-package your application and restart services where necessary.
+OpDemand will use the latest environment configuration to update cloud services, SSH into instances, pull down source code from GitHub, install dependencies, re-package your application and restart services where necessary.

 If you want to integrate OpDemand into your command-line workflow, `opdemand deploy` can also be used to trigger deploys.
 See [Using the OpDemand Command-Line Interface](http://www.opdemand.com/docs/) more details.